 For most people, non-stick coatings are what you see on your pots and pans at home.
 However, non-stick and high-lubricity coatings are not all created equal.

 The following offers a brief introduction on the basics for defining the unique performance properties of coatings designed and engineered to produce specific enhancements for your products.

 For those clients looking to explore their options further, we typically start off asking general questions and those answers then lead to more specific ones, so we can better dial in on the performance properties our client has in mind.
-However, those of you who would rather email your requests, we offer an easy button with our “What is your (coatings) Wish” questionnaire.
+However, those of you who would rather email your requests, let us know more about your specific challenge.